Back to resources

 Land Entitlement Process in South Carolina

 The land entitlement process in South Carolina is the stretch between buying raw land and pulling a grading permit.
-This guide explains how does land entitlement work in South Carolina — zoning confirmation, residential subdivision approval, platting, and stormwater — with county detail for Spartanburg and Greenville in our market guides.
+This guide explains how land entitlement works in South Carolina — zoning confirmation, residential subdivision approval, platting, and stormwater — with county detail for Spartanburg and Greenville in our market guides.

-Last updated: July 9, 20263 min read(864) 420-7475
+Last updated: July 9, 20269 min read(864) 420-7475

 Key takeaways